abishek269/Protein-Super-family-Classification-/README.md

 millions of unique proteins.

-This project aims to explore many machine learning and deep learning methods that can be used to classify protein families.
+This project explores many machine learning and deep learning methods that can be used to classify protein families.

+The first part of the project uses physical and chemical properties of Protein to predict protein families using 3 different Machine Learning Modele (KNN, Decision Tree, Random Forest).

+The Second part of the project utilizes amino acid sequences to classify protein families using two Deep Learning Sequential models (LSTM and BiLSTM).

+The files should run in the following sequence:

+(1) data_wrangling-EDA_final.ipynb

+(2) model_ML_DL_final.ipynb

+Further, the 'Capstone 3 Report.pdf' provides a non-technical summary of this project.